mesos/kafka/README.md

     # export MESOS_NATIVE_JAVA_LIBRARY=/usr/local/lib/libmesos.so

-If the host running scheduler has several IP addresses you may also need toC
+If the host running scheduler has several IP addresses you may also need to

     # export LIBPROCESS_IP=<IP_ACCESSIBLE_FROM_MASTER>